crthai/project-form/README.md

 # About The Project
 ![project](https://user-images.githubusercontent.com/88345362/228698580-23862200-decb-4394-b1cb-675ee37899c0.png)
 ## Description
 This project's page has a form that must be validated and some other components.
-If the form is validated, changes may happen in the page.
+If the form is validated, changes must happen in the page. :construction_worker:

-    :construction:  in construction  :construction:
 # Getting Started
 ## Prerequisites
 * npm